 On April 13, 1977, an amorphous group of seventeen or so Bozemanites dedicated themselves to staging a three-day Bozeman arts festival as a “celebration of creativity” among area artists and community.
 They playfully referred to themselves “hopeless optimists” as the enormity of planning such a festival loomed ahead.
 A month later, the group decided to postpone the first event until 1978 to allow adequate preparation time and named the event “Sweetpea ‘78” in reference to the Sweet Pea Carnivals held in Bozeman at the turn of the 20th century.
 Some elements of the early carnivals were borrowed in creating the new festival including: the parade, ball, and celebration of the sweet pea flower.

 The Sweet Pea ’78 Steering Committee received a grant from the Montana Arts Council to get their fledgling festival off the ground.
-Many ideas were tossed around in those first meetings and what ultimately transpired that August is remarkably similar to Sweet Pea Festivals now held over 35 years later: dance workshops, arts and crafts sales, art exhibits, a flower show, concerts, Shakespeare in the Parks, children’s activities, vaudeville, and more.
+Many ideas were tossed around in those first meetings and what ultimately transpired that August is remarkably similar to Sweet Pea Festivals now held: dance workshops, arts and crafts sales, art exhibits, a flower show, concerts, Shakespeare in the Parks, children’s activities, vaudeville, and more.

 Commemorative buttons were offered for $1 each (5,000 were hand-made by the Steering Committee), but were optional for attendance.
 Events took place all around Bozeman: Lindley Park, Bogert Park, Ellen Theater, Cooper Park, Montana State University, and Willson Auditorium.
 The next year both strategies were modified – $2 buttons were required for admittance and nearly all activities took place at Lindley Park.
 After just a few Sweet Pea Festivals, Lindley Park became synonymous with Sweet Pea and vice versa.
 Providing the beauty of the outdoors with enough space to host a variety of events, Lindley Park is still the Festival’s primary venue today.